Last revised: March 3, 2022

 By: Adam Burns

-The Alco C855 was an experimental design built only for the Union Pacific.
-At the time the model was manufactured it was the most powerful single-unit diesel locomotive ever constructed.
+The C855 was an experimental design built only for the Union Pacific.
+At the time it was manufactured this Century was the most powerful single-unit diesel locomotive ever constructed.

-Designed during the 1960s, the C855 was quite similar to locomotives constructed by General Electric and Electro-Motive at around the same time; Union Pacific was looking for a powerful single-unit that could decrease its motive power fleet and ordered experimental behemoths from all three builders.
+Designed during the 1960s, the C855 was quite similar to other locomotives constructed by General Electric and Electro-Motive during that time; Union Pacific was looking for a powerful single-unit that could decrease its motive power fleet and daily operating costs.
+As a result, it ordered experimental behemoths from all three builders.

 What seemed to so often be the case with Alco's locomotives the C855 proved troublesome and problematic mostly due to the fact it had not been given enough research and development.